RetroBloxxer/retrobloxxer.github.io/content/about/_index.md

 i live in Istanbul, Turkey where we connect east to west (wow)

 ## hobbies
-i really like tech, specifically old tech and analog
+i really like tech, specifically old tech and analog like VHS, powerhogs (CRT's) and whatever the old analog times had

 i also like [Frutiger Aero](https://wikipedia.org/wiki/Frutiger_Aero)